danfuzz/samizdat/doc/samizdat-0.md

 payload value.
 Highlets are the bridge between low-layer data and high-layer data (hence the name).

+Highlets are also used as the low-layer type returned by parsing (including tokenization) functions.

 Highlets are written as an initial `[:`, followed by a type tag representation (an arbitrary value), optionally followed by a payload value (another arbitrary value), followed by a final `:]`.